How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Reality Check

 • You fly the same route potentially 1,000 times per year.
-You will probably go through phases of growing bored then loving it again.
+You'll probably go through phases of growing bored then loving it again

 Now you have an idea of what it takes, and how it really is!
 Enjoy!

-If you want to ask a question/leave a comment, I have the highest chance of seeing it if you leave the comment on the my Instagram video series posted by @dangerousjobs_ .
-Posts will be live at the end of May.
+If you want to ask a question/leave a comment, Marcus and I have the highest chance of seeing it if you leave the comment on the my Instagram video series posted by @dangerousjobs_.